-With the strategic review of the Group's portfolio of businesses undertaken during the financial year ended 31 March 2024, the Board has reviewed and revised the Company's dividend policy.
-From the financial year commencing 1 April 2024, the Board will adopt a dividend policy of paying out between 30% and 50% of the Group's underlying net profit.
-The Board believes this is a balanced policy taking into consideration the capital needs of the enterprise and sustainable returns to shareholders

-The Company will continue to declare interim and final dividends following the end of the first half and full financial year results.
+From the financial year ended 31 March 2025, the Board has adopted a dividend policy of paying out between 30% and 50% of the Group's underlying net profit.
+The Board believes this is a balanced policy taking into consideration the capital needs of the enterprise and sustainable returns to shareholders.
+Interim and final dividend may be declared following the end of the first half and full financial year results, respectively.